MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 **Python**

 ```
-python test-model-with-labels.py
+python test-model.py
 ```

-7. View the output and notice the prediction confidence scores.
-Observe how the output for the model trained **with** labels provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained **without** labels, which produced an output of field-1, field-2 etc.
+3. View the output and observe how the output for the model trained **with** labels provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained **without** labels, which produced an output of field-1, field-2 etc.

 While the program code for training a model with labels may not differ greatly from the code for training without labels, choosing one versus another can greatly change your project timeline.
 For example, if you use labeled forms you will need to label your documents (something we did not cover in this exercise but you can explore [here with the sample labeling tool](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool?tabs=v2-0)).
 The choice of model also affects the downstream processes based on what fields the model returns and how confident you are with the returned values.